Introduction

 Addressing the Problem

-• Seal Entry Points: Make sure to seal any cracks or openings in the exterior of your home.
+Seal Entry Points: Seal any cracks or openings in the building’s exterior.

 7. Faulty Roofing